There are a few tips and tricks to making a Zoom call effective and and helpful tool for every participant in a call or session.

 If you are not the person currently speaking, it is recommended that you mute your microphone.

-To mute your microphone, select the microphone icon in the bottom right corner of the Zoom call.
+To mute your microphone, select the microphone icon in the bottom left corner of the Zoom call.
 When the icon has a slash through it, it's muted.

 To unmute yourself when you need to speak, select the microphone icon again.